 River Access Strategy

-The North Saskatchewan River Valley is one of North America’s largest urban parks and stewardship of this resource is important to Edmonton.
-Access to the river and its valley is an essential to Edmonton’s quality of life.
+The North Saskatchewan River valley is one of North America’s largest urban parks.
+Stewardship of this resource is important to Edmontonians.
+Access to the river and its valley is essential to Edmonton’s quality of life.

-Within Edmonton's city limits, the banks of the North Saskatchewan River Valley include many parks, natural areas, trails, and infrastructure including boating facilities, launches, hand launches and docks, that are owned by the City and designed for use by the public, partner groups and Emergency Response
+Within Edmonton's city limits, the banks of the North Saskatchewan River include many parks, natural areas, trails, and amenities including boating facilities, launches, hand launches and docks.
+These features are owned by the City and designed for use by the public, partner groups and Emergency Response.

 For more information:

 PO Box 2359